Our Day Will Come

 "Our Day Will Come" is a popular song composed by Mort Garson with lyrics by Bob Hilliard.
-It was recorded by American R&B group Ruby & the Romantics in early December 1962, reaching #1 on the Billboard Hot 100.
+It was recorded by American R&B group Ruby & the Romantics in early December 1962, reaching No. 1 on the Billboard Hot 100.

 Ruby & the Romantics' original version

 The song's composers were hoping to place "Our Day Will Come" with an established easy listening act and only agreed to let the new R&B group Ruby & the Romantics record the song after Kapp Records' A&R director Al Stanton promised that, if the Ruby & the Romantics' single failed, Kapp would record the song with Jack Jones.
-Stanton cut two versions of "Our Day Will Come" with Ruby & the Romantics, one with a mid-tempo arrangement and the other in a bossa nova style; the latter version, featuring a Hammond organ solo, was selected for release as a single in December 1962 and reached #1 on the Billboard Hot 100 the week of March 23, 1963.
-"Our Day Will Come" also charted at #11 in Australia and at #38 the United Kingdom.
+Stanton cut two versions of "Our Day Will Come" with Ruby & the Romantics, one with a mid-tempo arrangement and the other in a bossa nova style; the latter version, featuring a Hammond organ solo, was selected for release as a single in December 1962 and reached No. 1 on the Billboard Hot 100 the week of March 23, 1963.
+"Our Day Will Come" also charted at No. 11 in Australia and at No. 38 the United Kingdom.
 The personnel on the original recording were: Leroy Glover on organ; Vinnie Bell, Al Gorgoni and Kenny Burrell on guitars; Russ Savakus on bass; Gary Chester on drums; and George Devens on percussion.